Medically reviewed by Drugs.com. Last updated on May 18, 2022.

-A doctor or other trained health professional will give you this medicine in a hospital or cancer clinic.
-This medicine is given through a needle placed in one of your veins.
+A doctor or other trained health professional will give you this medicine in a medical facility.
+It is given through a needle placed into one of your veins.

 This medicine can cause birth defects if the father is using it when his sexual partner becomes pregnant.
-If you are sexually active with a female who could become pregnant, use a condom during therapy and for 6 months after the last dose.
-Your sexual partner must also use an effective form of birth control during therapy and for 6 months after your last dose.
+If you are sexually active with a female who could become pregnant, use a condom during treatment with this medicine and for 6 months after the last dose.
+Your sexual partner must also use an effective form of birth control during treatment and for 6 months after the last dose.
 If a pregnancy occurs while you are receiving this medicine, tell your doctor right away.